What is Dysautonomia?

 Central sleep apnea (brain) and obstructive sleep apnea (respiratory):

-Obstructive sleep apnea is caused by some collapse throughout the airway which leads to snoring.
+Obstructive sleep apnea is caused by parts of the airway collapsing, which then leads to snoring.

-The rarer type is central sleep apnea where the damage is somewhere in the brain or the medulla oblongata which regulates breathing.
+Central sleep apnea is rare and unlike obstructive sleep apnea the reason is not found throughout the airway itself, but somewhere in the brain or medulla oblongata, which regulates breathing.

 Both types can be present in CCI patients.